groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/combine/pdf.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Combine PDF files in Java via Java"
+head_title: "Combine PDF files in Java"
 head_description: "Use GroupDocs.Merger for Java to add PDF document merging capabilities to your Java projects."

 ############################# Header ############################